Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 ## Harvest

 Gather essence crystals from the environment around you.
 For example, you might process part of a dead monster using Anima, collect strange minor magical items using Arcana, tap into the font’s power directly using Fontcraft, or salvage scraps of machinery using Tinkering.
+You may only use the Harvest downtime activity if the current danger level is 1 or greater.

 Make a Focus skill check with the appropriate skill, adding a bonus of 5 times the danger level of the area you are resting in.
 Gain 1 essence crystal for every 5 points of the skill check result.